-Inside the mind of Aaftab Poonawala: A clinical psychologist takes a peep
+Shraddha Walkar case: Inside the mind of Aaftab Poonawala -- A clinical psychologist takes a peep

-As grim details of the Shraddha Walkar murder case emerged, Business Today spoke to an expert to understand the psyche of the accused Aaftab Poonawalla who allegedly carried out the gruesome murder.
+As grim details of the Shraddha Walkar murder case emerged, Business Today spoke to an expert to understand the psyche of the accused Aaftab Poonawala who allegedly carried out the gruesome murder.
 Poonawala is accused of murdering Walkar and chopping her body into pieces before throwing it away in a forest.

 Kritika Saxena, Lead-Psychological Services and Consultant Clinical Psychologist at Gurugram's Sukoon Health is of the opinion that if all allegations against Poonawala are true, he can be categorised as a psychopath.